anubhavsinghhh/anubhavsinghhh/README.md

 - 👋 Hi, I’m Anubhav Singh
 - 👀 I’m interested in Software Development and Data Analysis
-- 🌱 I’m currently learning Java and Javascript
+- 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking for an opportunity to grow my career
 - 📫 How to reach me at anubhavsingh1968@gmail.com